christopherzc/christopherzc.github.io/_pages/publications.md

 # [Leveraging Past Assignments to Determine If Students Are Using ChatGPT for Their Essays](https://dl.acm.org/doi/pdf/10.1145/3657604.3664707)

-Yuhui Zhao, Chunhao Zao, Rohit Sridhar, Christopher Cui, Thad Starner
+Yuhui Zhao, Chunhao Zao, Rohit Sridhar, **Christopher Cui**, Thad Starner

 **Published in**: Proceedings of the Tenth ACM Conference on Learning@ Scale 2024